Catalan declaration of independence: Background

-On 6 September 2017 the Catalan Parliament, amid significant controversy, passed legislation for a binding referendum on Catalan independence.
+On 6 September 2017, the Catalan Parliament, amid significant controversy, passed legislation for a binding referendum on Catalan independence.
 This decision, supported by Junts pel Sí and the CUP representatives, faced opposition from other parties, with Catalunya Sí que es Pot abstaining.
 The referendum law stated that if the majority voted 'yes,' independence would be declared two days post the official result announcement, irrespective of voter turnout.

 Following this, the Catalan Parliament also ratified the Legal and Foundational Transition Law of the Catalan Republic.
 This law was set intending to be the primary legal framework for an independent Catalonia until a republic's constitution was established, contingent upon the success of the independence movement.

 However, both these laws were promptly suspended by Spain's Constitutional Court following appeals from the Spanish Government.
 Despite this suspension, Carles Puigdemont, the President of the Government of Catalonia, disregarded the court's decision and maintained the validity of these laws.

 The suspended referendum went ahead on 1 October 2017, without legal backing.
 The Catalan government reported a 90% vote in favor of independence, with a 43% turnout.
 Independence opponents boycotted the referendum, deeming it illegal.

 The referendum's legitimacy was widely disputed due to various procedural anomalies and the absence of validation by an independent entity.
 Reported irregularities included multiple voting instances, participation of non-citizens, transportation of unsealed ballot boxes, and last-minute changes to voting regulations.
-The Spanish government criticized these changes, including the acceptance of a universal census allowing voting at any center, and the use of unofficial ballots and envelope-less votes.
+The Spanish government criticized these changes, including the acceptance of a universal census allowing voting at any center, and the use of unofficial ballots and envelope-fewer votes.
 It was also claimed by the government that this referendum was unconstitutional due to intending to attack the "unity of Spain" (reflected in article 2 of the Constitution of Spain).

 Neither the Spanish Government nor the European Union acknowledged the referendum's validity, nor did any country recognize the proclaimed "Catalan Republic."
 An international observers' mission concluded the referendum failed to meet global standards.
 Additionally, a pre-referendum Metroscopia survey indicated that 61% of Catalans believed the referendum would not hold international legitimacy.